 - Educational Services.
-The first years after a diagnosis is received, the New Roads Program (originally named Starting Point Services) aids families to identify government benefits that might be available and navigate the special education system.
-The New Roads Program helps stabilize the family until the parents understand the unique needs of their child, are connected to services, and have the tools needed to advocate for their child.
-Families continue learning with EFN through educational workshops/classes throughout the year on topics that are chosen by the Parent Advisory Board. >>Learn more.
+The first years after a diagnosis is received, the New Roads Program (originally named Starting Point Project) aids families in identifying government benefits that might be available and navigating the special education system.
+The New Roads Program helps the family understand the unique needs of their child, get connected to services, while having the tools needed to advocate for their child.
+Families continue learning with EFN through educational workshops/classes throughout the year on topics that are chosen by the Parent Advisory Committee. >>Learn more.

 - Friendship Connections.
 This program provides instruction in social and communication skills for children and teens (birth to 19 years old) with special needs.
-Additional Friendship Connections programming is designed for the entire family unit who have a special needs child.
+Additional Friendship Connections programming is designed for the entire family.
 The connectedness that occurs through external relationships with a supportive, engaged community reduces the sense of isolation experienced by each program participant while increasing the positive benefits of inclusion for them in the community.
 Over 400 Friendship Connections activities are held throughout the year for children, youth, and families. >>Learn more.

-- Support Groups (Special Families of Puget Sound).
-We have three Puget Sound locations (Tacoma, Seattle, and Olympia) and offer families throughout the region important services and respite.
+- Support Groups.
+In addition to several Coffee & Chat locations, we have two Puget Sound Support Groups that (Tacoma and Olympia) offer families throughout the region important services, and respite.
 We provide speakers and topics that are of interest to our exceptional families and address controversial subject matter that has real life impacts on special needs families ability to thrive. >>Learn more.

-Not only do we engage exceptional young people with in activities that contribute to their growth, we train parents to support that growth and educate and equip our community to provide an inclusive environment that honors the unique abilities of all children.
+Not only do we engage exceptional young people in activities that contribute to their growth, we train parents to support that growth and educate and equip our community to provide an inclusive environment that honors the unique abilities of all children.
 Our focus is on personal, family and community health and acceptance through hands on experiences that develop esteem, confidence and acceptance.